saurabhagg301/scrambled-strings/README.md

 # Logging
-Check logs in the **logs.txt** file which has contains map of dictionary words
+Check logs in the **logs.txt** file which contains map of dictionary words
 key = starting character
 value = array of word's signature
 and in subsequent lines: